aqipro/aqilink-docs/docs/installation/app-start.md

 ### Create docker-compose.yaml
 To start the container based on the image, a `docker-compose.yaml` must be created.
 To do so, create a new file with name `docker-compose.aqilink_custom_image.yaml` and insert the content below.

-> You should consider your Docker and/or Orchestration system (Docker Swarm, Kubernetes, etc.) expert to create the file content the correct way.
+> Consult your Docker and/or Orchestration system (Docker Swarm, Kubernetes, etc.) expert to create the file content the correct way.

 **Before starting the container make sure to:**
 1) change the image name under the *aqilink:* service according the recently created name used for the custom image